Exodus and You

 Sensitive Information - Some types of information are more sensitive than others e.g medical information, religious beliefs or information about special needs, and this is recognised in law.
 We will only ask for personal information about you if there is a good reason for doing so – e.g. to help us place people in the roles or opportunities that suit them best; to be aware of any health concerns for team members.

-When we collect this information, we will make it clear to you what we are collecting and why and what are our legitimate
+When we collect this information, we will make it clear to you what we are collecting and why and what are our legitimate reasons for doing so.

 How do we collect personal information?